dhanushd1998/dhanushd1998/CONTRIBUTING.md

-# Contributing to Manthan Ankolekar's Profile
+# Contributing to Dhanush Devadiga's Profile

 Thank you for your interest in contributing to this GitHub profile repository!
 This document provides guidelines and instructions for contributing.